rafaelcn/zepto/README.md

 is in its **early stages** of development and it might not be fully compliant, yet.

-# Linking
+# Assembling

-The linker provides easy creation of compliant zepto programs with the Deeds ROM specific format (.dsr).
-If you want to link some program all you have to do is to execute the linker with Python (>= 3.6) as shown below.
+The assembler provides easy creation of compliant zepto programs with the Deeds ROM specific format (.dsr).
+If you want to assemble some program all you have to do is to execute the assembler with Python (>= 3.6) as shown below.

 ```
 python3 assembler.py ./programs/sum.z